Physician assistant: United Kingdom

-Initial expansion of the PA workforce was slow with around 200 on the voluntary register by 2015.
-Hillingdon Hospitals NHS Foundation Trust was asked to manage the recruitment of 200 physician associates who came from the US in September 2015.
-From 2016, there has been a rapid expansion of the PA workforce due to government policy, support from royal colleges and NHS England.
+Initial expansion of the PA workforce was slow with around 200 on the Faculty of Physician Associates (FPA) voluntary register by 2015.
+Hillingdon Hospitals NHS Foundation Trust was asked to manage the recruitment of 200 US-trained physician associates in September 2015.
+From 2016, there was a rapid expansion of the PA workforce due to government policy led by Secretary of State for Health and Social Care Jeremy Hunt, support from royal colleges and NHS England.
 The lattermost aspired for 10,000 PAs by 2036/2037 as part of their 2023 Long Term Workforce Plan.
+From 2016, there was a large increase in PA courses with a further 16 opening between 2017 and 2024.
+By October 2022, there were an estimated 3,240 PAs working in the UK based on the FPA voluntary register.
+This had increased to 5,092 by December 2024.
 The Royal College of General Practitioners (RCGP) in September 2024 reversed their previous support for PAs and opposed their role in primary care.
 The Royal College of Physicians (RCP) of London called for the renaming of the role back to "physician assistant" and a clear national scope of practice for PAs in March 2025.
-The RCP's policy reversal was a result of the fallout of a fractious extraordinary general meeting on PAs in March 2024 which had led to the resignation of its president, registrar, deputy registrar, and chief executive.
+The RCP's policy reversal was a result of the fallout of a contentious extraordinary general meeting (EGM) on PAs in March 2024 which had led to the resignation of its president, registrar, deputy registrar, and chief executive.
+At the RCP EGM, fellows voted to limit the pace and scale of the roll-out of PA workforce which had been opposed by the RCP executive team at the time.
+The executive team had also misrepresented survey data to fellows on the impact of PAs.

 The GMC became the regulator of PAs in December 2024.
 In order to apply for registration the PA must pass both parts of the physician associate registration assessment.
 PAs were given a deadline of December 2026 to register with the GMC before it becomes a mandatory requirement to work in the UK.
-By 11 September 2025, 3,528 PAs had joined the register from an estimated 5,092 working in the UK in December 2024.
+By 12 June 2026, 4,236 PAs had joined the register.